AndreNijman/MathspaceBot/README.md

 Automates Mathspace question workflows with Puppeteer while delegating answer generation to OpenAI's GPT models.
 Inspired by the EducationPerfectedAgain architecture but rewritten in TypeScript with a modular structure and floating control panel injected into Mathspace sessions.

 ## Features
-- Logs into Mathspace automatically (credentials pulled from `.env`).
+- Opens Mathspace in Chromium and lets you log in manually.
 - Injects a draggable overlay with status, counters, and mode selection.
 - Three answer modes:
   - **Instant** – auto-fill and submit immediately.